5.7. Queues¶

 ngeneahubctl manage remove_queue <site> <queue>

-To re-use the same queue name of a previously removed queue, the --offline-only
+To immediately re-use the same queue name of a previously removed queue, the --offline-only

 systemctl restart ngenea-worker